 Whatever your goal is, know it.
 Understand it.
 “More pageviews” might work in the beginning, but that's also a poor goal because it's not specific and incredibly tough to quantify.
 Make concrete goals to accomplish through digital marketing.

 2. Sign up for an email marketing provider.

-Regardless of the specific goals that you laid out in #1, you need to build an email list through an email marketing provider.
+Regardless of the specific goals you laid out in #1; you need to build an email list through an email marketing provider.
 Yes, you need to.

 An email list is your lifeline to your readers.
 Emails keep them engaged and coming back to your site.
-And, those emails represent a direct connection to your potential customers if you ever build a product or dive into affiliate marketing.
+Those emails represent a direct connection to your potential customers if you ever build a product or dive into affiliate marketing.

-In other words, an email list is money.
+In other words, an email list is a money.

 According to Campaign Monitor, close to 90% of marketers consider their email strategy a success, and nearly that many also believe their success is increasing.